Learn about Cucumber Features in part two of our How-To-Guide on applying the framework to lead your agile testing team down the path to automation.

 But, before we jump into coding, a few concepts need to be explained.

 Depending on which agile tool you use or which agile book you read, user stories are sometimes referred to as a Feature.
-For us, they are one in the same.
+For us, they are one and the same.
 Both describe, from a user point of view, a requirement the business is requesting.

-Authors of the The Cucumber Book define Features as groups of tests, stating “…we want them to describe the features that a user will be able to enjoy when using our program.”
+Authors of The Cucumber Book define Features as groups of tests, stating “…we want them to describe the features that a user will be able to enjoy when using our program.”

 That is a pretty good definition since we are going to be placing our Acceptance Script(s) in the Feature file along with any additional test cases we come up with.
 Each Feature is placed in a .feature file that resides in the project/features directory.

 - At the prompt, enter <feature name>.feature and hit Enter.

 This will create a .feature file in the Features directory:

 There are a couple of things every agile testing team should notice: